kurojifusky/kurojifusky/README.md

 - 🦊 I'm a fox-husky hybrid from the Philippines working mostly on my own projects, even outside programming
 - 🤹 I'm a self-taught hobby web developer that has worked with React, Vue, and Svelte! (and even Astro at one point)
+- 🎨 I specialize on UI/UX design, specifically on web design or even motion graphics in certain cases
 - 🎓 Graduated high school on May 19, 2021
 - 🌱 Currently learning Kotlin and C# for native Android development and Unity AR/basic 2D game development respectively
 - ✨ Have a huge scope of interest in diverse UI/UX and visual design, special effects, audio engineering, and filmmaking